CSUN-COMP587-F18/assign1/README.md

 If you do not already have a [GitHub](https://github.com/) account, create one now.
 This should only take a couple minutes, and it's free.
 If you already have an account, you can use your existing account.

+Sign up to get the Student Developer Pack, this provides you an upgraded Github experience and free gifts from Github partners [Sign up here](https://education.github.com/pack)

 ### Step 1: Fork this Repository ###